clintonwashingtoniii/clintonwashingtoniii/README.md

 ## Hi there 👋

 My name is Clinton!
-I am a recent graduate of Furman University, where I majored in IT and Music performance.I'm currently in Austin,TX looking to work within Data Analytics.
+I am a recent graduate of Furman University, where I majored in IT and Music performance.
+I'm currently in Austin,TX looking to work within Data Analytics.
 <!--
 **clintonwashingtoniii/clintonwashingtoniii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.